lucagez/bazar/README.md

 #### Register a component

-The id prop is the only strictly require to register a new component.
+The id prop is the only strictly requirement to register a new component.
 However a component registered like that is useless as it cannot `edict` neither being `poked`.

 ```jsx